rives-io/riv/docs/developing-cartridges.md

-In last example we compiled a C code, but we did not enable any optimization, lets enable them not only for improve its performance, but also to reduce its final size, so we can make a small cartridge.
+In last example we compiled a C code, but we did not enable any optimization, lets enable them not only for improve its performance, but also to reduce its final size, so we can make a cartridge smaller.
 RIV SDK comes with a tool to assist you choosing C compilers flags to to generate optimized and small binaries called `riv-opt-flags`.